 First, do you own a plug-in hybrid electric vehicle (PHEV) or a battery-electric vehicle (BEV)?
 Most PHEVs, like the Chevrolet Volt, don’t have a very long range, which means they only need a couple hours to fully charge when using a Level 2 charger.
 Some PHEVs may even recharge their entire range using a standard 110-volt Level 1 charger, which means you wouldn’t need to install anything fancy or expensive to fully charge your car each night.

 But if you do own an all-electric vehicle, chances are a Level 1 charger won’t completely do the job overnight.
-Depending on how much range you use each day, you may need to turn to public charging if you don’t have a charger at home.
+Depending on how far you drive each day, you may need to turn to public charging if you don’t have a charger at home.
 The question you then have to ask is, how convenient is public charging?
 Do you have public chargers near your home or even at your work?
 Do they have long lines?

-Having a Level 2 charger at your home is the most convenient option if you own a BEV, but they aren’t cheap – especially if you need it professionally installed.
+Having a Level 2 charger at your home is the most convenient option if you own a BEV, but they aren’t cheap, and most of them need to be professionally installed.
 Ideally, you purchase a charger that will last you years, one that you can even use for future new car purchases.

-As their names suggest, Level 2 chargers are able to recharge your electrified vehicles quicker than a Level 1 charger.
+As their names suggest, Level 2 chargers are able to recharge your electrified vehicles several times faster than a Level 1 charger.
 In the most basic sense, Level 1 chargers use a standard power outlet that you can find around your house.
-They’re typically very slow, giving you around 3 to 4 miles per hour.
-But that may be enough depending on how much you drive per day, or if you own a PHEV.
+They’re very slow, giving you around 3 to 4 miles per hour.
+If you’re just driving a few miles to work every day, that could easily be enough, and you’ll need even less if you own a PHEV.
 If you can also plug in while at work, that may be enough to cover you for your daily commute.

 If you’re looking at public charging, most public Level 2 chargers max out at 6.6 kW, which is around 24 to 26 miles per hour.
 You can get more than that from some Level 2 home chargers.